 I very happily eat salad all year long, but the preparation and ingredients do change a bit from spring to summer to fall to now, winter.
-Today, I’ve compiled my favourite wintery salads, which would look great on a holiday table for that requisite refreshing pause amidst the heavier fare.
+Today, I’ve compiled my favourite hearty wintery salad recipes, which would look great on a holiday table (winter side salad!) for that requisite refreshing pause amidst the heavier fare.
 Saying that, there are so many everyday meals in between holiday feasts, so I’ll likely be eating these around the celebrations, keeping my body and mind healthy as I power through to the new year.
 After all, one must balance out all of those chewy ginger cookies!

-As a fan of meal prep, most of the salads you’ll see here can be made in advance for quick lunches and dinner side dishes.
+As a fan of meal prep, most of the winter green salad recipes you’ll see here can be made in advance for quick lunches and dinner side dishes.
 These are fun, fresh, exciting, and healthy–all salad must-haves for me!

 Be well this season, and eat your veggies.
 Here are some seasonal salads from the blog to make that objective, a delicious one.